graphcore/tutorials/feature_examples/pytorch/custom_op/README.md

 In the [PopART custom Leaky ReLU operator example](tutorials/feature_examples/popart/custom_operators/leaky_relu_example):
 * `leaky_relu_custom_op.cpp` Custom code which defines and generates the custom operator.

-# Using the example
+## How to run the example

 1) Prepare the environment:
     - Ensure the Poplar SDK is installed (follow the instructions in the Getting Started guide for your IPU system: https://docs.graphcore.ai/en/latest/getting-started.html).
     - Install the requirements for the Python program with:
        ```
-       pip3 install -r requirements.txt
+       python3 -m pip install -r requirements.txt
        ```
 2) Build the custom operator in the [PopART Leaky ReLU example](../../popart/custom_operators/leaky_relu_example) (after making sure that the `Makefile` and `leaky_relu_custom_op.cpp` files are present):
       ```